mandober/js-object-relationships/README.md

 // "[object Function]"
 ```

 Another special pair is constructor function `Function`(4) and function referred to as `Function.prototype`(2).
 What is special is that every constructor function (and any user created function) will have its proto link point to `Function.prototype`(2).
-And all function's prototype objects will point to `Object.prototype`(1).
+And all constructor function's prototype objects will point to `Object.prototype`(1).
 So this is the only pair where a constructor function has a proto link pointing to its prototype function (`Function.prototype`).

 ```js
 Function === Function.prototype.constructor;